Join us for our open evening at Leiths on Thursday, 16 July 2026, 6.30–8.30pm, and discover how the Culinary Diploma can launch your career in food.

 Why the Assessment in Marine Cookery?

-Take the essential step towards your Ships' Cook Certificate
+How to get your Ships' Cook Certificate

 Content

-A theory examination covering:
+A written examination covering:

 • Kitchen operations, costs and menu planning